Department of Puno: History

 The Aymara culture, also known as Putina, was the most important and influential pre-Hispanic culture in the region.

 During the Viceroyship, Puno was the obliged route for travelers going to Potosí, Bolivia.
 In 1668, viceroy Conde de Lemos established San Juan Bautista de Puno as the capital of the province of Paucarcolla.
 Later, it was called San Carlos de Puno, in honor of the ruling king, Charles II of Spain.
+The town was the capital of the Intendancy of Puno.

 In 1870, the railway route Arequipa-Puno was installed and navigation in Lake Titicaca started.

 In 2007, a meteorite landed in the region, triggering a widespread illness amongst the locals.
 The exact cause of the illness is unknown, but is speculated to be a result of arsenic or other toxic chemicals that may have been released by the heat of impact.

 Language and ethnicity

 Indigenous people are the majority in the Puno region.
 As of 2011, 41.4% of Puno's inhabitants speak Quechua, 30.39% speak Aymara; 0.05% speak Ashaninka; and 0.03% speak another indigenous language.
 Monolingual Spanish speakers make up 28.1% of the population.

 According to the 2007 Peru Census, the language learnt first by most of the residents was Quechua (38.01%) followed by Spanish (34.81%) and Aymara (26.93%).
 The Quechua variety spoken in Puno is Cusco–Collao Quechua.
 The following table shows the results concerning the language learnt first in the Puno Region by province: